Cartography-jpl/geocal/python/doc/generate_dem.rst

 #.
 Actually run the DEM generation
 #.
 Move your data from the local disk to the raids

+There is a Makefile at /data/smyth/DemSample/Makefile that you can use to run all these commands.

 Shelve objects
 --------------